faredus/ytdl-bot/README.md

 # ytm3bot

-Telegram bot for downloading music from youtube and other sites built on FFmpeg and youtube-dl.
+Telegram bot for downloading audios from YouTube and other sites.
+Built on FFmpeg and youtube-dl.
+It allows you to convert videos to mp3 files.
+Works with most sites, can download YouTube playlists, split large audio files into pieces to overcome api limit.

 ## Requirements